How to Get Your Trucking Authority: 2025 Update

 Having your trucking authority, also known as operating authority and motor carrier authority, means you can legally operate as your own trucking company.

-Depending on the kind of cargo you’re hauling, there are different types of motor carrier operating authorities, and some carriers will need multiple authorities to cover multiple types of cargo.
-Some states require intrastate authority if you’re moving loads within their borders.
-Make sure you apply for the operating authority or authorities relevant to your business, and don’t delay — the entire process can take upwards of two months.
+There are different types of motor carrier operating authorities, and some carriers need multiple authorities to haul different types of cargo.
+Your authority depends on the cargo you’re hauling.
+For example, some states require intrastate authority if you’re moving loads within their borders.
+Make sure you apply for the operating authority or authorities relevant to your business.
+And don’t delay.
+The process can take upwards of two months.

 Several motor carrier categories do not need an operating authority, including: